KorfLab/intronomicon/bakeoff/README.md

 Bakeoff
 =======

+**WARNING** Must start from the beginning with read-simulator to check that it works with the new FTX class.
+Also, must debug alignment coordinates.

-This is the home of the alignment bakeoff sub-project that seeks to answer the questions "which is the best aligner of RNA-seq data?" and "what kinds of improvements need to made in this space?"
+This is the home of the alignment bakeoff sub-project that seeks to answer the questions "which is the best aligner for RNA-seq data?" and "what kinds of improvements need to made in this space?"

 - Stage 1: hello world